JunYuHuang/INFO4235-Project/README.md

 - Update LoadingDisplay to use a animated, rotating icon or jpeg image
 - Add SQLite functionality for saving data to local persistent storage
 - Optimize storing of search results in Redux
-- Add alert for clear user data on SettingsScreen
+- Add alert for clearing user data on SettingsScreen